martin-pedraza/CodeChallenges/README.md

 # CodeChallenges

-This repository contains exercises and solutions from the HackerRank platform, divided into two folders covering Python modules and general problem-solving.
+This repository contains exercises and solutions from the HackerRank platform, divided into folders covering various domains.

 ## HackerRank Profile